Tal Wilkenfeld

 Tal Wilkenfeld (born 2 December 1986) is an Australian bassist, singer and songwriter.
 She has performed with artists including Chick Corea, Jeff Beck, Prince, Incubus, Eric Clapton, Herbie Hancock, Toto, and Mick Jagger.
 In 2008, Wilkenfeld was voted "The Year's Most Exciting New Player" in a Bass Player magazine readers' choice poll.
 In 2013, Wilkenfeld was awarded the Bass Player magazine's "Young Gun Award".

 Wilkenfeld is a bandleader of her own bands in which she sings, plays bass, and plays guitar.
 In earlier work, she was backed by musicians such as Wayne Krantz and Vinnie Colaiuta.
 She opened for the Who on the North American leg of The Who Hits 50! tour in 2016.
 In 2016, she released a single entitled "Corner Painter" featuring Blake Mills and Benmont Tench.
 Also in 2016, Rolling Stone said that Wilkenfeld was "working on new music that sees her evolving from an instrumental prodigy into a formidable singer-songwriter."
 On 15 March 2019, Wilkenfeld released her vocal debut album Love Remains, which reached No. 1 on the Billboard Heatseeker charts on the first week of its release.
 Love Remains has been highly praised by the press and was featured in Rolling Stone, Relix, Paste, Billboard, and Forbes.
 Rolling Stone described her vocal debut as having "ten dense, riff-heavy tracks with brazen, introspective lyrics—prove her songwriting abilities."
 Wilkenfeld has also been a guest on popular podcasts, including WTF with Marc Maron, Lex Fridman and Bill Burr's Monday Morning Podcast.

-Wilkenfeld has recorded on projects with Ringo Starr, Brian Wilson, Toto, Todd Rundgren, Macy Gray, Dr. John, Trevor Rabin, Jackson Browne, Joe Walsh, Rod Stewart, John Mayer, Sting, Ben Harper, David Gilmour, Pharrell, Buddy Guy, Billy Gibbons, Wayne Shorter, Prince, Susan Tedeschi, Hans Zimmer and Carlos Santana.
+Wilkenfeld has recorded on projects with Ringo Starr, Brian Wilson, Toto, Todd Rundgren, Macy Gray, Dr. John, Trevor Rabin, Jackson Browne, Joe Walsh, Rod Stewart, John Mayer, Sting, Lee Ritenour, Ben Harper, David Gilmour, Pharrell, Buddy Guy, Billy Gibbons, Wayne Shorter, Prince, Susan Tedeschi, Hans Zimmer and Carlos Santana.

 Early life

-Born in Bondi, New South Wales, Wilkenfeld began playing guitar in 2000 when she was 14 years old.
+Born in Bondi, New South Wales to a Jewish family, Wilkenfeld began playing guitar in 2000 when she was 14 years old.
 Two years later, she dropped out of high school and emigrated to the United States, where she studied electric guitar.
 Within a year, Wilkenfeld switched to electric bass.
 In 2004, Wilkenfeld graduated from Los Angeles College of Music.
 She accepted an endorsement from Sadowsky Guitars, and devoted herself to forming a band and composing songs.
 At the age of 18, Wilkenfeld moved to New York City and began performing in New York's jazz clubs.